-Figure 8 Transmitter procedure for hybrid symbol-level spreading and scrambling
+Figure 8 Transmitter procedure for symbol-level interleaving with symbol-level zero padding

-In the proposed IGMA design [47], the symbol level operation is the grid mapping process which can be applied with the robustness to inter-cell interference and reduction of detection complexity.
+In the proposed IGMA design [60], the symbol level operation is the grid mapping process.
 More specifically, it consists of zero padding and symbol level interleaving process, where in the end the sparse symbol-to-RE mapping can be achieved.
 The sparsity through grid mapping can be configurable.